loopmediagroup/gally/README.md

 Condition is a url encoded string that is checked against the [branch information](https://developer.github.com/v3/pulls/#get-a-single-pull-request).
-E.g. to only apply to prs that target a the dev branch and are open, one would use
+E.g. to only apply to prs that target the dev branch and are open, one would use

     $ ga approve <prId> --condition "base.ref=dev&state=open"